scipy/scipy/doc/source/roadmap-detailed.rst

 gfortran.
 The former is expensive, while the latter works (it's what we use for releases) but is quite hard to do correctly.
 For allowing contributors and end users to reliably build SciPy on Windows, using the Flang compiler looks like the best way forward long-term.
-Until Flang support materializes, we need to streamline and better document the MSVC + gfortran build.

 Continuous integration